 You can listen to DSOAL in this video:

-Comparing how EAX sounds on different sound cards, I was surprised to find that EAX sounds better on the built-in Realtek than on Asus or on my Audigy Rx.
+Comparing how EAX sounds on different sound cards, I was surprised to find that the integrated Realtek EAX sounds better than the Asus cards or my Audigy Rx.
 If you read the datasheets, almost all Realtek chips support DirectSound3D/EAX 1&2.
-By running AIDA64 from under Windows XP, you can see:
+Launching AIDA64 from Windows XP can be seen:

 And finally, I want to remind you that all these 3D sound technologies were developed for headphones, you will practically not hear 2D sound on 3 speakers.
 To enjoy detailed sound level headphones SVEN AP860 do not fit, from inexpensive headphones you need to start with Axelvox HD 241 - there will be a difference with SVEN AP860like heaven and earth.
 Here's how to orient yourself.